MatthiasDroste/COPYandPAY/README.md

 git clone https://github.com/MatthiasDroste/COPYandPAY.git
 </code>

-Then go to the subdirectory/project containing the technology of your choice and open teh README.md there.
+Then go to the subdirectory/project containing the technology of your choice and open the README.md there.

 Current Structure:
 * javaScript<br>